snkirov/seeker/README.md

 This library combines [three open-source observability solutions](https://github.com/snkirov/seeker/blob/master/README.md#dependencies) into a single package, thus providing software engineers with a complete picture of how their apps behave in a production environment.

+For example projects using this library see [seeker-swift-examples](https://github.com/snkirov/seeker-swift-examples).

+For an example backend services setup see [seeker-docker-example](https://github.com/snkirov/seeker-docker-example).

 ## Features
 - Written completly in Swift
 - iOS-first, but supports all Apple platforms as well (tvOS, macOS, watchOS)